 Attracted by good schools, a safe environment and friendly atmosphere, Trussville has become a drawing card for young, middle-income families.
 Many have gravitated to older homes in the Cahaba Project, often upgrading or remodeling them.
 Numerous subdivisions and residential areas have also sprung up within its boundaries.
 The city now extends from I-459 northward to the Jefferson County line, and takes in a sizable area west of I-59.
 To meet the needs of Trussville’s growth, restaurants, retail and service establishments (including two major shopping centers built in 2000) have sprung up.
 A major, 120-acre complex for youth sports was completed in the mid-1990s.
 The public library completed a major expansion in 1997, and a senior citizens activity center opened in 1999.

 One approach to doing this involves the Cahaba-the city’s long time symbol.
 A $2.2 million Greenways Project, funded in 2000, will heighten the river’s role as the heart and soul of the community.
 Threading its way along the Cahaba from the sports complex through the downtown area, the lighted walking-biking trail will be more than two miles long.
 A pedestrian bridge will provide access to the library, community center and mall area.

 Long ago, Trussville adopted as its motto, “Gateway to happy living.”
 For old-timers and newcomers, the motto still rings true.

-Acknoledgements: Much material came from Trussville Through the Years, by Carol and Earl Massey, and The Making of a City: Trussville, Alabama 1830-1970, by Douglas Claire Purcell.
-For further information, reference copies of the Massey’s book are in the Trussville Public Library.
-Purcell’s paper is on file in the Southern history sections at Birmingham’s downtown library.
+Acknowledgements: Much material came from Trussville Through the Years, by Carol and Earl Massey, and The Making of a City: Trussville, Alabama 1830-1970, by Douglas Claire Purcell.
+Copies of Massey’s book are available for checkout in the Trussville Public Library.
+Purcell’s paper is on file in the Trussville Library Archives or the Southern history sections at Birmingham’s downtown library.